 Perez’s concept of a ’new common sense’ that drives and enables the deployment stage is perfectly encapsulated in Marc Andreessen’s famous phrase “Software is eating the world.“ But being eaten is not a welcome prospect.
 Each successive revolution presents an existential threat to the established ways of doing things, producing a mismatch between the new economic and technological reality on the one hand, and the established institutional, social, and regulatory frameworks on the other.
 Throughout the past couple of decades, this mismatch has been an important source of social and political tension — a typical turning point pattern observed in all technological revolutions.
 Even today, when ICT is no longer a novelty, it is still associated with major challenges for both national and global governance as societies around the world cope with disruptions in economic structure, the division of labor, and the distribution of wealth and power triggered by innovation.

 Despite historical patterns, however, the social world remains fundamentally uncertain, and one should be careful not to become overly deterministic when describing the dynamics of technological change.
 For example, while the latter half of each technological revolution has generally been a time of more inclusive economic development, it is by no means guaranteed.
 As Perez puts it, each deployment stage has the potential to be a ‘golden age’ for the majority of the population (at least in the core countries), but only if it is given an appropriate direction through a rebalancing of interests between financial and production capital, workers, and the state.
-This is where post-crisis environments present a unique opportunity to mobilize different stakeholders and the necessary resources around a path forward that takes full advantage of new technological capabilities while also addressing the institutional and distributional shortcomings of the more turbulent installation stage.
-However, the vision for the right path is never universally shared and thus subject to political debate and struggle.
+This is where post-crisis environments present a unique opportunity to mobilize different stakeholders and the necessary resources around a path forward that takes full advantage of the latest technological capabilities while also addressing the institutional and distributional shortcomings of the more turbulent installation stage.
+However, the vision for the right path is never universally shared and is therefore subject to political debate and struggle.

 Two recent developments in particular are proof that the typical makings of deployment — at least as envisioned by Perez — are not preordained.
 First, despite much public discussion on fundamental policy reforms around issues such as income and wealth inequality, job insecurity, and environmental degradation, the actual steps taken have been rather incremental.
 And second, the size and importance of the financial sector has not decreased; to the contrary, the global economy appears increasingly financialized.
 In the past, the regulatory response to events such as the Global Financial Crisis (GFC) of 2007–09 was often more radically progressive, serving as the backbone of a qualitatively different policy regime compared to the pre-crisis period.
 In contrast, the response to the GFC set the world up for roughly more of the same.
 While it is still too early to assess the full social and economic impact of the second half of the ICT Revolution, it has certainly been more mixed than what the idealized version of Perez’s model suggests.